Andrej123456789/TransitCard/README.md

 # Do you want to not give piece of paper to players
 electronic_card = true

+# Do you want to give players spyglass for easier signs reading
+give_spyglass = true

 [prices]
     bus = 0.5
     cable_car = 1.5